Why I Built @farming-labs/docs for the AI Era

 That sharing model was important to me.
 A good docs theme should not be trapped inside one repo.
 It should be something you can install, version, improve, and roll out across multiple products the same way you would handle any other shared design system package.

-AI Features And OG Support
+AI, Agentic Features, And OG Support

 The AI features are there because they belong there.